fardeen9983/Ultimate-Dux/Languages/Go/Basics/Readme.md

     As the name suggests these comments span through more than one lines.
 Theses comment blocks are enclosed in `/* ....  */` symbols.

 ---

+## Naming Rules
+* Names also called identifiers are used to reference all the variables and functions
+* They are case sensitive
+* Must start with a letter.
+Digits not allowed
+* Followed by first character we can have any number of letters, digits, and only special character allowed - underscore
+* Keywords like `if`, `switch`, etc cannot be used

 ## Variables
+* Variables are data stored in the memory
+* Must have a **name** and  **type**
+* All variables must have declarations
+* Declared variables cant be left unused or they will raise compilation errors

-### Primitives
+### Types
-These are the fundamental data types analogous to other languages like integer, floating point (Decimal) values, strings, boolean values, etc
+ALl variables are types which are defines the value the variable may take and the operations that can be performed on it

-Primitive Types in Go
+**Primitive Types in Go :**
 * Integers : (int, int8/byte, int16, int32/rune, int64)
 * Unsigned integers : (unit, uint8, uint16, uint32, uint64, uintpr)
 * Floating point numbers : (float32, float64)
 * Complex Number (a+ib) : (complex64, complex128) -> complex(a,b)
 * Boolean : true, false
 * Strings : "asdfasdf"

+### Type Declaration
+* It allows or defining an alias (alternate name) for a type
+* May improve clarity
+* Example
+    ```go
+    type alias type-name

+    type Celsius float64
+    type IDnum int
+    ```
+* Can declare variables using the type alias
+    ```go
+    var temp Celsius
+    var pid **IDnum**
+    ```

+### Primitives
+These are the fundamental data types analogous to other languages like integer, floating point (Decimal) values, strings, boolean values, etc

 ### Declaration